actions/stale/README.md

 - `true` is for ascending.
 - `false` is for descending.

-It can be useful if your repository is processing so many issues and pull requests that you reach the [operations-per-run](#operations-per-run) limit.
+It can be useful if your repository is processing so many issues and pull requests that you reach the [query-operations-per-run](#query-operations-per-run) limit.
 Based on the order, you could prefer to focus on the new content or on the old content of your repository.

 Default value: `false`